Hikaritattoo/Homework_14/Readme.md

-## Sample application working with  database using SQL
+## Sample application, that works with  database using SQL